tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 "When you're thinking of how to make your business bigger, it's tempting to try to think all the big thoughts, the world-changing, massive-action plans.
 But please know that it's often the tiny details that thrill someone enough to make them tell all their friends about you."

-"If you would not be forgotten as soon as you are dead and rotten, either write things worth reading or do things worth writing." - Ben Franklin.
+"If you would not want to be forgotten as soon as you are dead and rotten, either write things worth reading or do things worth writing." - Ben Franklin.

 "What is the ultimate quantification of success?
 For me, it's not how much time you spend doing what you love.
 It's how little time you spend doing what you hate."